AbdulRahmanSalaah/RAGCore/README.md

 ## Overview

-Mini-RAG is an end-to-end RAG pipeline: users upload documents, the system chunks and embeds them, stores the embeddings in a Postgres/PgVector store, and answers natural-language questions by retrieving relevant context and generating grounded responses through an LLM.
+RAGCore  is an end-to-end RAG pipeline: users upload documents, the system chunks and embeds them, stores the embeddings in a Postgres/PgVector store, and answers natural-language questions by retrieving relevant context and generating grounded responses through an LLM.
 The system is built around a **factory-pattern architecture**, making it easy to swap LLM providers or vector stores without touching business logic.

 ## Features